cosmicwanderer7/google-clone/README.md

 ### Prerequisites

-This is how things you need to use the web app and how to install them.
+This are things you need to use the web app and how to install them.
 * yarn
   ```sh
   npm install --global yarn